lpellegr/pellegrino.link/_posts/2015-08-22-string-concatenation-with-java-8.md

 If you look quickly at the instructions and comments, you can see there are some references to _StringBuilder_.
 However, it does not mean that, in this context, String concatenation is "optimized".
 A closer look (by drawing for instance how the _stack_ evolves) will show you that a new _StringBuilder_ instance is created per iteration.
 That's because optimization for static string concatenation is applied in the body of the loop but not outside.
 The compiler cannot compute the concatenating result without executing the instructions, which is not its role.

-Supposing that the source code associated to the bytecode of the class _DynamicStringConcatenation_ has to be displayed, then this one would look as follows:
+Supposing that the source code associated with the bytecode of the class _DynamicStringConcatenation_ has to be displayed, then this one would look as follows:

 ```java
 String result = "";